 Read the full transcript:

-Zydalis Bauer, Connecting Point: The Community Music School of Springfield recently received a state budget allocation of $50,000 for their Adaptive Music Program, a partnership with the Springfield Public Schools.
+Zydalis Bauer, Connecting Point: Last fall, the Community Music School of Springfield received a state budget allocation of $50,000 for their Adaptive Music Program, a partnership with the Springfield Public Schools.
+T

-The program, which serves over five hundred students in 14 schools, connects music and special education to enhance and unlock the learning potential for differently-abled students, as well as offer professional development training for educators.
+he program, which serves over 500 students in 14 schools, connects music and special education to enhance and unlock the learning potential for differently-abled students, as well as offer professional development training for educators.

-I spoke with Eileen McCaffrey, the executive director of the Community Music School of Springfield, as well as Mary Kay Brown, director of partnerships at John J. Duggan Academy in Springfield, to hear how these funds will make an impact in the program.
+Zydalis Bauer spoke with Eileen McCaffery, the Executive Director of the Community Music School of Springfield as well as Mary Kay Brown, Director of Partnerships at John J. Duggan Academy in Springfield, to hear how these funds will make an impact in the program.

 Eileen McCaffery, Community Music School of Springfield: About nine years ago, we embarked on a project called the Sonido Musica Program, which was a partnership that was developed directly with the Springfield Public Schools and the Community Music School to support music education.
 We are happy to say that we have strings programs and band programs that support the amazing work happening in the Springfield Public Schools, and now we’ve expanded it to Holyoke.